sfwnisme/school-management-system/README.md

 - [x] refctore: button component, now you can use it as a link.
 - [x] feat: file input component

+### Sun 15/09/2024

+- [x] feat: role-based component as a wrapper `is-role-auth.tsx`, you need only to wrap the main layout returned value and it will handle the authorization.
+- [x] refactor: user's dropdown menu displays the links depends on its role.

 ### Backlog

 - [ ] registration page and form